 The minimum legal gambling age in Ohio depends upon the gambling activity:

 - Land-Based Casinos: 21

 - Pari-Mutuel Wagering: 18

 In 1933, an approved constitutional amendment legalized pari-mutual wagering at racetracks.
-The first half of the 1970s saw the arrival of the lottery and charity bingo.
-Social poker games have always existed, where the house must not profit from the game.
+The 1970s saw the arrival of the lottery and charity bingo.
+Social poker games have always existed, but the house must not profit from the game.

-The initial operators of Ohio’s four casinos backed a proposed constitutional amendment.
+The original operators of Ohio’s four stand-alone casinos backed a proposed constitutional amendment.
 In November 2009, 52% of voters approved the constitutional amendment allowing one casino in the cities of:

 In addition to the usual fees and taxes imposed on Ohio businesses, the constitutional amendment required or specified: